-Combined with the other menopausal factors of aging, decreased estrogen, increased cortisol and altered fat distribution, this anti-starvation hormone only adds insult to injury for midlife women struggling with weight gain and fat accumulation in all the wrong places.
+Combined with the other menopausal factors of aging, decreased estrogen, increased cortisol, and metabolic changes, the hormone leptin only adds to the struggle for women trying to control their weight gain and fat accumulation.

 Is it a losing battle?

 Absolutely not!
 While the odds seem to be stacked against you, you can take action to positively change your body composition after menopause.
 Remember to always consult with your physician before beginning a new exercise or eating plan.
-Here are some key actions you can take:
+Here are some lifestyle changes you can take:

 Here’s one area in which postmenopausal women have an advantage (finally!): light physical activity has a greater impact on body composition in women after menopause than before.
 It is important to note this study also found that sedentary lifestyle is more strongly associated with an increase in waist circumference after menopause than before.

 The bottom line?
-Even a little bit of activity on a regular basis makes a big difference.
-You can benefit from a variety of physical activities from gardening to walking to running.
+You don’t have to start intense daily endurance and strength training to see improvements.
+Small lifestyle changes can make a big difference.
+You can benefit from a variety of physical activities from gardening to walking.

 Don’t forget strength training

 The same principles apply postmenopause as they do at any age.
-Strength training increases muscle mass and quality.
-More muscle mass increases metabolism which may contribute to diminished weight gain and decreased fat mass.
+You can’t forget your about fitness level just because you are aging.
+Strength training increases muscle mass and quality and helps balance your hormones like your estrogen levels.
+More muscle mass increases metabolism, which may contribute to diminished weight gain and decreased fat mass.

 Watch what you eat

-Aim to pay attention to what you eat and drink.
+Instead of taking a restrictive dieting approach, aim to pay attention to what you eat and drink.
 Choose nutritious foods, such as fruits, vegetables, whole grains, and healthy proteins and fats.
+And make sure you get the extra nutrients you need, like extra protein, to help you build muscle.
 Avoid processed foods and limit sweets and alcohol.

 Get enough sleep

-Menopause is notoriously a time of challenged sleep, and lack of quality sleep directly affects hormones that alter your body composition (and not in a good way!).
+Menopause is notoriously a time of challenged sleep, and lack of quality sleep directly affects hormones that alter your body composition, increasing cortisol levels the next day and may accelerate the development of metabolic consequences.
 Practicing good sleep hygiene may help you get the 7-9 hours of nightly sleep you need.
 Sleep hygiene refers to habits that promote quality sleep, such as:

 - Regular exercise, but not too close to bedtime